Anonymous

 From India, Delhi

 Union is expected to be a union of persons or workers of common interest.
 Therefore, the contract workers cannot be part of the union of the regular workers.
-At the same time, the workers employed by the employer on a fixed term contract are workers of the company only, and they can be part of the Union.
+At the same time, the workers employed by the employer on a fixed-term contract are workers of the company only, and they can be part of the Union.

-If a common charter of demand is submitted for the regular employees and the employees of the contractor, the same may be rejected citing the reason that in respect of the contract workers, the employer has no responsibility to decide the wages and other service conditions, and they can negotiate with the contractor for that.
+If a common charter of demand is submitted for the regular employees and the employees of the contractor, the same may be rejected citing the reason that concerning the contract workers, the employer has no responsibility to decide the wages and other service conditions, and they can negotiate with the contractor for that.
 The employer can ask the Union to submit a fresh charter of demands.

 From India, Kannur